rusty-snake/tricks/_posts/2022-06-25-grapheneos.md

   - Network & Internet > SIM-Card > 2G: Off
 - WiFi calling can be enabled (contract dependent).
   - Network & Internet > SIM-Card > WLAN-Telefonie
-- If you want you can enable Auto reboot.
-  - Security > Auto reboot: _duration_
-- You can further hardening USB security by always denying USB accessories if you want.
+- You can further hardening USB security.
-  - Security > USB accessories: Deny
+  - Security > USB-C port: Charging-only when locked
 - Unless one of your apps requires it, you should disable native code debugging (ptrace).
   - Security > Enable native code debugging: Off